 The third function of the mind, our ultimate driving force, is the formation of volition or will.
 Within this function lie our agendas, purposes, goals, values, desires, drives, motivations and commitments.
 This is the mind's engine, which revs us up and moves us forward toward some action, slows us down, or leads us to back away from some action.
-As our driving force, desires, volition, and play a key role in determining our behavior.
+As the mind's driving force, volition plays a key role in determining behavior.